-Every year CSEP hosts its Essay Competition to encourage sixth form students to go beyond their curriculum and explore the fundamental questions society faces today.
+Every year Cambridge Society for Economic Pluralism hosts its Essay Competition to encourage sixth form students to go beyond their curriculum and explore important questions society faces today.

-This year, we are delighted to announce our annual essay competition which is open to all students starting Year 12 or 13 (or equivalent) in September 2020 (ie taking A Levels or IB or equivalents in the next two years) .
+These are the questions for the latest installation of our annual essay competition, open to all students starting Year 12 or 13 (or equivalent) in September 2020 (ie taking A Levels or IB or equivalents in the next two years) .

-We welcome essays in response to any of the 5 titles listed on the right.
-When constructing their essays, we strongly encourage students to consider economic theories which are beyond the traditional, Neo-Liberal syllabus of most economics courses and to support their arguments with real-world examples.
+We welcome essays in response to any of the 5 titles listed on the right (also written below).
+When constructing their essays, we strongly encourage students to consider economic ideas which are beyond the traditional, Neo-Liberal syllabus of most economics courses and to support their arguments with real-world examples.

 Please submit your essay via email by following the instructions:

 1. Use the subject heading 'CSEP Essay Entry'

 2. In your email body please tell us your name and school